RbxCheats/AimbotLIB/README.md

 ## Notes

 The module is intended for client-side projects where target selection and smoothing are part of a legitimate gameplay or training experience.

-## License

-Choose a license that matches your project requirements.